hildeweerts/responsiblemachinelearning/book/introduction/machinelearning/modelevaluation.md

 (performancemetricsscore)=

-## Performance metrics based on model's predicted score
+## Performance metrics based on the predicted scores

 The evaluation metrics discussed so far are only defined for predicted classes.
 However, many machine learning algorithms do not directly output a class, but a confidence score which indicates the confidence of the model that an instance belongs to a certain class.